mkoosa/mkoosa/README.md

-- 👋 Hi, I’m @mkoosa
+- 👋 Hi, My name's Marcin.
-- 👀 I’m interested in programming and new technologies.
+- 👀 I’have been interested in Frontend technologies since Covid.
+Better to say I'm pasionated and fascinated about Frontend.
-- 🌱 I’m currently learning Java Script
+- 🌱 I’m constantly improving JS and TS skills.
+As Frame Work I use mostly Vue3 for SPA.
+- You can find my projects in my repositories.
+All project can be opened directly in internet browser.
+- I will be very thankful for yor feedbacks abou projects.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m curently looking for Job as Junior or Frontend Developer
-- 📫 How to reach me .... .
-Just write.
+- 📫If you want contact me, just write.

 <!---
 mkoosa/mkoosa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.